 Which type of sleepers should I choose?

-1. Steps and stairways
+Sleeper steps and stairways

-Flowerbeds and lawns look stunning when edged with a single-level sleeper.
-It neatens up borders and keeps flower beds contained.
+Flowerbeds and lawns look stunning when edged with a single-level sleeper - it neatens up borders and keeps flower beds contained.
 This edging also works particularly well in driveways as the wood is robust enough to act as a kerb, protecting precious plants against car wheels.

 Sleepers are great for making a chunky rustic bench or table that's perfect for the garden.
 Whether choosing a simple or more complex design, fix with landscaping screws then paint or stain for a sturdy, rustic piece of garden furniture.

 Ask the experts

 For further advice about your railway sleepers project don’t hesitate to speak to our experts at your local AVS Fencing & Landscaping Supplies branch.
 Our ranges of sleepers are all available from stock, click and collect from your local AVS Branch or home delivery within our AVS Branch delivery area.